Congrats on choosing New Zealand as your next destination! This country has so much to offer, I am sure you will not run out of things to do!

-Middle ($61-180 NZD): If you’re searching for some really good middle-priced accommodations, then you can take a look at Holiday Inn Rotorua.
-This place offers free parking (perfect if you will rent a car during your New Zealand stay) and free use of the heated swimming pool and fitness center.
-Sudima Hotel Lake Rotorua is a 4-star hotel situated very close to the Polynesian spa, it also offers you free parking.
+Middle ($61-$180 NZD): If you’re searching for some really good middle-priced accommodations, then you can take a look at Holiday Inn Rotorua.
+This place offers free parking (perfect if you are renting a car during your New Zealand stay) and free use of the heated swimming pool and fitness center.
+Sudima Hotel Lake Rotorua is a 4-star hotel situated very close to the Polynesian Spa, it also offers you free parking.

-Budget (up to $61 NZD): Two great budget options for Rotorua are: Crash Palace Backpackers (it awaits you with a hot tub, small bar and even some DJ equipment for crazy parties!) and Rotorua Downtown Backpackers (modern hostel in the center of Rotorua).
+Budget (up to $61 NZD): Two great budget options for Rotorua are: Crash Palace Backpackers (with a hot tub, small bar and even some DJ equipment for crazy parties!) and Rotorua Downtown Backpackers (modern hostel in the center of Rotorua).

 Day 4 – Lake Taupo and Skydiving Experience

-After a good night sleep in Rotorua, we move on to Taupo, a nearby town with many things to do.
+After a good night’s sleep in Rotorua, we move on to Taupo, a nearby town with many things to do.

 Driving time: Rotorua –>Taupo, 80 km, 1 hour

-We planned on staying for two nights in Taupo because we knew that the weather for Tongariro crossing is highly unpredictable and it might happen that in one of the days the park will be closed due to strong wind.
-If you are planning on doing the Tongariro hike, I advise staying for 2 nights too.
+We planned on staying for two nights in Taupo because we knew that the weather for Tongariro Crossing is highly unpredictable and it might happen that on one of the days the park will be closed due to strong winds.
+If you are planning on doing the Tongariro hike, I advise staying for 2 nights, too.

 In fact, not even this precaution helped us – the park was closed on both days while we were in Taupo.
-The weather did not cooperate and we had to leave without doing the famous hike.
+The weather didn’t cooperate and we had to leave without doing the famous hike.

 Oh well, I guess this is one more reason to go back!

-Here are the recommended things to do in Taupo town:
+Here are the recommended things to do in Taupo:

 4.1 Great Lake Taupo

 Lake Taupo was formed thousands of years ago by a volcanic eruption.
-It surfaces an area of over 600 km2 and is by far the largest lake in New Zealand!
+It covers an area of over 600 km2 and is by far the largest lake in New Zealand!

-Just walk around the area, take a bike or simply have a lunch with a view.
+Just walk around the area, take a bike ride or simply have lunch with a view.
 All the trails are very well maintained, so you will enjoy it no matter what you choose!

 4.2 Skydive Taupo

-The parachute jump is not mandatory in this itinerary of course, but let me describe my experience, maybe you will change your mind?
+The parachute jump is not mandatory on this itinerary of course, but let me describe my experience, maybe you will change your mind?

 How about testing your limits with an ultimate thrill-seeking activity?
 Skydiving with Lake Taupo at your feet – there is no better place to do it!

-I have already jumped with the parachute many years ago, I even did a Base Flying from a Holiday Inn Hotel in Berlin, but nevertheless, I was sh*t scared when I decided to do the parachute dive in New Zealand!
+I had already jumped with a parachute many years ago, I even tried a base flying from a Holiday Inn Hotel in Berlin, but nevertheless, I was sh*t scared when I decided to do a parachute dive in New Zealand!

 This is what you can expect from doing a skydive with Skydive Taupo: